drblue9001/blockchain-backpack/part1.md

 Most people have at least heard of [Bitcoin][bitcoin], and think it a currency.
 A better model would be to think of it as a secure, shared ledger that has hard coded rules for dealing with a specific currency.
 Ethereum is one of the many "Bitcoin 2.0" projects being developed to expand the use of secure, distributed ledgers to other purposes.

 Instead of having hard coded rules for how to transact the bitcoin currency, Ethereum has a Turing complete scripting language describing how an individuas transactions shoud change the ledger, often described as a "Smart Contract".
 A user, identified by a public/private keypair, can deploy a contract (a small program) to the Ethereum blockchain.
-The contract then has an address, and will manage its own state as programmed when users send messages to it.
+The contract then has an address, and will manage its own state as programmed when users send digitally signed messages to it.

 (For a more technical introduction to the system, please see the [Ethereuem whitepaper][whitepaper].
 Most of the code samples in this document are written in [Solidity][sol].)